Lakewood Auto Accident Lawyers Assist Victims

 What should you do following a car accident?

 From the moment your car is in a crash, the actions you take are important.
-First, you should contact the police and request medical attention for yourself and anyone else who needs it.
+First, you should contact the police and request medical attention for yourself and anyone else injured.
 If the scene is secure and you are able to do so, you can collect information that might eventually bolster your legal claim.
 Taking photos of the accident scene, recording your real-time impressions of what occurred and collecting contact information of witnesses will accelerate the legal investigation process.

 What are common car accident injuries?